MichelaBon/starter-hugo-academic/content/authors/admin/_index.md

 I am a Postdoctoral Researcher at ESSEC Business School, working on topics within the BlaBlaModes project.

 My main research interests include Empirical Industrial Organization and Applied Microeconomics.
-With my current projects, I examines how compatibility and competition in network markets can improve social welfare, with a focus on the Information Communication and Transportation industries.
+With my current projects, I examines how compatibility and competition in network markets can improve social welfare, with a focus on Information and Communications Technology and Transportation industries.
 In my work, I combine economic models of strategic interactions, market data, and econometric tools for structural estimation and causal inference.

 You can download my CV {{< staticref "/files/Bonani_CV.pdf" "newtab" >}}here{{< /staticref >}}.